 In one of the most emblematic areas of the capital, the historic centre of Logroño, Bosonit will establish a High Performance Centre, based on knowledge and innovation, as the driving forces of the initiative.
 Named HIT (High Performance Tech Center), will be its model high performance centre for new technologies.
 To this end, it will establish in Logroño the central hub in the training of talent for the NFQ group and beyond.

-BOSONIT, as co-founder of this large business group in 2019, wants HIT to be the training centre for all the group's new incorporations.
-From HIT, La Rioja will export talent and knowledge, but with a clear return to the entrepreneurial ecosystem itself, as well as to the region itself, in the form of quality job creation, so necessary in these times, and taxes on BOSONIT's activity.
+Bosonit, as co-founder of this large business group in 2019, wants HIT to be the training centre for all new additions to the group.
+From HIT, La Rioja will export talent and knowledge, but with a clear return to the entrepreneurial ecosystem itself, as well as to the region itself, in the form of quality job creation, so necessary in these times, and taxes on Bosonit's activity.

 While the initiative's strategy is based on the axes of innovation and knowledge, five areas of application have been defined as focal points on which to properly manage the investment that such a space deserves: Software Factory, Residence, Training, Accelerator and Innovation Lab.

-As a building, it will house the BOSONIT headquarters and the new technology development centre (Software Factory).
+As a building, it will house the future headquarters of Bosonit and the central development centre for new technologies (Software Factory).
 As a residence, it will be the accommodation and living space for the talents that pass through our training programmes.
 The already consolidated internal training programmes will be carried out for those entrepreneurs who are part of the acceleration programmes and for new recruits.
-Finally, the Innovation Lab will be BOSONIT's business R&D unit.
+Finally, the Innovation Lab will be Bosonit's business R&D unit.

 Core business of the company specialising in technologies such as data analytics, big data, artificial intelligence, blockchain, Internet of Things, cloud computing, devops, programming, etc.

 Residential area for talents.
 Great ideas need to be endowed with spaces for conviviality and time for them to rest and relax.
 Between 20% and 30% of the buildable area will be used for residential use.
-This residential area will be for the exclusive use of the entire network of talents attending HIT for any of its training, acceleration or innovation-related projects.
+This residential area will be for the exclusive use of the entire network of talents who attend HIT for any of its training initiatives, acceleration or projects related to the world of innovation.
 Under no circumstances will there be a transfer of ownership of the residence, as established in the tender specifications.

 One of the drivers of success in the most innovative ecosystems is training.
 At HIT we will propose high-level training programmes in new technologies.
-Currently, both BOSONIT and NTER (a group company) have a clearly defined process in their talent recruitment and training activities.
+Currently, Bosonit has a clearly defined process in its talent recruitment and training activities.